 If you are unsure if your child is experiencing an allergy or intolerance, visit your pediatrician.

 At SpoonfulONE, it was our mission to create a safer and more convenient way to expose children to cow’s milk and other allergens early and consistently.
-A comprehensive system designed to be given to your baby starting at 4+ months, we take the guesswork out of multi-allergen introduction.
+A comprehensive system designed to be given to your baby starting at 4+ months, we take the guesswork out of multi-allergen introduction with delicious baby snacks.

 Although very important, cow’s milk is just one of the 9 food groups associated with over 90% of food allergies.
 Unlike other products on the market that only cover peanuts, milk, or eggs, SpoonfulONE is a comprehensive system that covers 16 of these essential food groups.